 6. Peninsula kitchen

-Cousin of the island kitchen, but a little more adaptable, the peninsula is formed by one counter extending from the wall into the kitchen space.
+Cousin of the island kitchen, but a little more adaptable, the peninsula layout is formed by one counter extending from the wall into the kitchen space.
+It works better for smaller kitchens that don't have the space to feature a stand-alone island unit.

 Which is the best layout for a galley kitchen?